 Should I Rebrand My Company?
 5 Reasons to Examine Your Current Brand

-So how do you know if your brand isn’t working for you anymore?
-How do you know if your company needs to rebrand?
+So, how do you know if your brand isn’t working for you anymore?

-Sometimes the signs that you need to rebrand are quite obvious; perhaps to you, your staff, and your clients.
+Sometimes the signs to rebrand are quite obvious; perhaps to you, your staff, and your clients.
 Other times it might just be a need or want to get noticed, to rejuvenate, or to realign your company’s focus.

-A rebrand can often be a very personal journey, especially for the founders or leaders of the company – one that involves dissecting the current brand to truly get an indication of its strength and value to your bottom line.
+A rebrand can often be a very personal journey, especially for the company’s founders or leaders.
+It involves dissecting the current brand to truly get an indication of its strength and value to your bottom line.

 The main purpose of your brand is to get noticed and recognized.
 If your brand isn’t standing out against the competition, then it’s not fulfilling its purpose.